Bursary for Students with Disabilities and the Canada Student Grant for Services and Equipment

 - Work with the advisor to complete an application which is submitted to Student Awards and Financial Aid.
 There are timelines for the application.
 It must be submitted no later than 90 days before the end of the study period.

 - The application will be reviewed by Student Awards and Financial Aid to ensure eligibility.
-Please note: You cannot have outstanding bursary receipts from previous terms, or be in an overpayment postion with OSAP.
+Please note: You cannot have outstanding bursary receipts from previous terms, or be in an overpayment position with OSAP.

 - You will receive an e-mail from Student Awards and Financial Aid with a decision outlining the amount of the award and the timeline in which the cheque will be mailed.